diegomrtnzg/HandsOnLab/Empower your application lifecycle with containers and Azure with Azure Container Service (Kubernetes).md

     ![](media/Empower%20your%20application%20lifecycle%20with%20containers%20and%20Azure%20with%20Azure%20Container%20Service%20(Kubernetes)/image32.PNG)

-2. Configure it with these values (use your own Kubernetes Service Connection, Azure subscription, Azure Container Registry names and the *azure-vote-all-in-one-redis.yml* file):
+2. Configure it with these values (use your own Kubernetes Service Connection, Azure subscription, Azure Container Registry names and the *azure-vote-all-in-one-redis.yml* configuration file):

     ![](media/Empower%20your%20application%20lifecycle%20with%20containers%20and%20Azure%20with%20Azure%20Container%20Service%20(Kubernetes)/image33.PNG)